 Once we have the bacterial DNA isolated from your sample, we now need to do something called Polymerase Chain Reaction (PCR) to amplify the bacterial 16S rRNA gene-the one that gives us the genetic information we need to identify which bacteria are in your sample.
 During this step, we add a unique DNA barcode to the bacterial DNA in your sample so that it can be sequenced together with hundreds of other samples.
 This barcode “tag” will allow us to determine which bacterial DNA came from your sample while we are analyzing the sequencing data.
 As with extracting the DNA from your sample, the PCR step is completed using liquid handling robots that process 96 samples (88 American Gut samples plus 8 blanks) at one time.

-The American Gut is an amazing cohort (all due to our American Gut participants; we couldn’t do it without you!)-to this date we have processed and analyzed nearly 7000 samples-and it will continue to grow.
+The American Gut is an amazing cohort (all due to our American Gut participants; we couldn’t do it without you!)-to this date, we have processed and analyzed over 15,000 samples.
 With each sample producing tens to hundreds of thousands of DNA sequences, the amount of sequencing data is already huge-and will only grow!
-As you can imagine, it takes a lot of compute power to work with that much data.
-The Knight lab has developed a data analysis software pipeline called QIIME (“chime”) to analyze American Gut data-as well as data from each of the hundreds of microbiome projects completed by our lab each year-and has access to super computers so that we can analyze your data before the next century.
+As you can imagine, it takes a lot of computational power to work with that much data.
+The Knight Lab has developed a data analysis software pipeline called QIIME (“chime”) to analyze American Gut data-as well as data from each of the hundreds of microbiome projects completed by our lab each year-and has access to super computers so that we can analyze your data before the next century.
 We have a dedicated team of developers and data analysts working behind the scenes to ensure that our analysis pipelines and super computers work smoothly so that we can chug through the American Gut data and get you your results!